ADD Vs. ADHD | What's The Difference?

 Takeaway

-Although ADD is no longer a clinical term, there are several defined types of ADHD, and the inattentive type may exhibit symptoms similar to those initially outlined under ADD.
-If you're interested in learning more about this topic as it applies to your own potential diagnosis, consider reaching out to a counselor and taking the first step towards a better self-understanding.
+Although ADD is no longer a clinical term, there are several defined types of ADHD and the inattentive type may exhibit symptoms similar to those initially outlined under ADD.
+When reading about this condition, you may want to consider using only high-quality or updated sources that refer to it by its correct name.
+If you're interested in learning more about this topic as it applies to your own potential diagnosis, or if you have a child with ADHD and are interested in parent training, consider reaching out to a counselor and taking the first step toward self-understanding and behavior management.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.